blippar/aragorn/README.md

 #### HTTP URL Templating

-The URL path and query can be constructed from previous tests throught templating.
+The URL path and query can be constructed from previous tests through templating.

 ```json
 {